 This week we’ll continue acquainting you with Field Station: Dinosaurs’ principle scientific advisors.

 The second paleontological advisor is yours truly, Jason Schein.
 I was trained primarily in geology, paleontology, and paleoecology at Auburn University, where I participated in numerous research and field projects, including actualistic paleontological studies in San Salvador, Bahamas and of the fossil-rich rocks western Alabama.
-In addition to being the Assistant Curator of Natural History at the NJSM, I am a Ph.
+In addition to being the Executive Director of Big Horn Basin Paleontological Institute, I am a Ph.
 D. student and Adjunct Professor in geology and paleontology at Drexel University.
 My primary research interests involve the vertebrate faunas and ecosystems of the Late Cretaceous in the Western Interior and east coast regions of North America.
 Over the years, my field adventures have brought me to Patagonia, Argentina to excavate an enormous sauropod dinosaur, to South Dakota to excavate mosasaurs and plesiosaurs, and most recently, to lead paleontological expeditions in the Bighorn Basin of Montana and Wyoming.
-I am also the primary educator for the Bureau of Natural History at the NJSM.
+I am also the Executive Director of Big Horn Basin Paleontological Institute.
 For a more complete look at my biography, please click here.